dgdekoning/myFAIR-iKnowIT/README.md

 7. Visit the myFAIR analysis page on 127.0.0.1:8080 (if selected other port please make sure the url is correct)
 8. Login using your Galaxy API Key and your B2DROP or bioinf-galaxian credentials.
 9. Upload files to the Fuseki server:
-    * Click on the "Upload Files" link.
+    * Click on the "Index you data" link.
     * Select the investigation folder and click "See studies".
     * Select the study folder where your datafiles are located and click "See files".
     * You will now see the two files you added to this folder in step 6.
     * Choose which file is your datafile (vcf file) and which file is your metadata (ped file).
+    * Tag the data with a disease and with a type of operation.
+If the tagged disease is found in DisGeNET a link will be stored in the triple store, if the type of operation is found in EDAM a link to the EDAM page will be stored.
     * Click "Store Triples" to start the creation of new triples and store them in the Fuseki server.
     * If you are using the GEO data matrix, please choose the "datafile" option for all data matrix files you want to upload.
 If you do not have a metadata file, click "Store Triples".
 If you already have a metadata file please select "metadata" for that file and then click "Store Triples".
     * You will be send back to the homepage.